List of ambassadors of Niger to the United States

-This is a list of ambassadors of The Republic of Niger to the United States.
+This is a list of ambassadors of The Republic of Niger to the United States can be found in the U.S. Department of State's Office of the Chief of Protocol records.

 The Republic of Niger first established diplomatic relations with the United States upon the African nation's independence in 1960, and the Nigerien Embassy has operated since its formal opening on April 17, 1961.

 Relations between the United States and Niger have been continuous since that time, although there have been periods of tension following military coups in 1996 and 1999.

 The Embassy of Niger in Washington, D.C. is located in Washington, D.C.

-The Ambassador in Washington, D.C. is accredited regularly with the governments in Buenos Aires, Brasilia and Seoul.
+The Ambassador in Washington, D.C. is accredited regularly with the governments in Buenos Aires, Brasília and Seoul.